Tōshō Daimos: Baam Empire

 A compassionate leader of the Baam Empire and father of both of Richter and Erika.
 He was assassinated by poisoning during the council meeting with the Earth forces.
+He is known as "King Leon" in the Philippines.

 Emperor Leon's personal adviser.
 He usurped the throne by killing Emperor Leon since the rightful heir has not reached the age of maturity.
 As their leader, he was selfish and eventually intended to turn everyone into zombies so nobody will rebel against him.
 In the end, he was killed by Richter in mortal combat but before he died, he revealed that he has a remote-controlled implant in his heart that in case he was killed, it would automatically control the whole Baam Asteroid City to move towards Jupiter, but this was thwarted by Kazuya and Richter.
+He is known as "Olvan" in the Philippines.

 Olban's right-hand man.
 He poisoned Emperor Leon and killed Kazuya's father which caused the Baams and Earthlings to go to war.
 He was killed by Richter in episode 42.
+He is known as "Grovil" in the Philippines.

 A disgruntled admiral and prince who has hatred for all Earthlings because of his father's death.
 He has obsession to conquer the Earth and make it the new home for the Baam race until he found out that Georiya was the one who assassinated Emperor Leon and becomes determined to kill Olban and regain the throne of Baam.
 However, he ends up being mortally wounded by a wave of Baam genocide squad machine guns.
 Just before he dies, he manages to prevent the Baam Asteroid City from crashing into Jupiter and tells Kazuya to look after Erika for him.
 Although not an evil person, he is often blinded by his desire for vengeance.
+He is known as "Ulrich" in the Philippines.

 The Baam princess, sister of Richter and the true love of Kazuya.
 Once a royal princess, while accompanying her father Leon and brother Richter to a council meeting with the earth forces, she witnessed her father's death, and, in attempting to calm Richter, accidentally caused Doctor Ryuzaki's death.
 Thus, to atone for the death of her father, she is working as a field doctor while Richter became the admiral for the Baam forces against Earth.
 In a space accident, she fell out of a burning spaceship and fell to the sea, losing her memory (temporary amnesia).
 Kazuya finds her unconscious after his first battle, and by that moment falls in love with her, unknowing that she is a Baam Seijin.
 After she recovers her memory, her guilty conscience becomes the greatest obstacle to their happiness.